-Mackerel fishing always takes place in late spring and summer, from mid-May to late September we go out for Mackerel from 08:00 AM to 03:30 PM.
+Mackerel fishing always only takes place in late spring and summer, from mid-May to late September we go out for Mackerel from 08:00 to 15:30 hours.
 During this time, large numbers of mackerel swim in the North Sea.
 They are welcome summer guests.

 Finding the mackerel is not easy.
 Fortunately, the skipper has lots of experience and all sorts of tricks to track them down.
 One is to follow the seagulls, which hunt sardines.
 Mackerel hunt sardines, too, chasing them to the surface where the seagulls pounce.
-The fish can also be tracked by radar or sonar.
+The fish can also be tracked by radar and echo-sounder.

 Catching mackerel does not require great fishing skills.
 The mackerel is a predatory fish and goes for almost any bait it finds.
 The best results are achieved by fishing with several sharp hooks attached to white or colored feathers.
 This standard fishing line is called feather tackle.
 A plummet of 200 to 300 g is attached.
 This plummet influences the selection of the fishing rod, which is best suited to fishing from the boat.

 A boat rod is short (approx. 2 m) with a stable reel and approx. 50 -100 m of line.